Gonzalomarcylabschool/AKOMA-Curriculum-2022/unit-1/lecture-6-flexbox-pt-1/flexbox-pt-1-notes.md

 ### The why:

-* Repsonsive sites
+* Repsonsive and mobile firendly
-* Make it easier to posistion elements.
+* Make it easier to posistion child elements.
+* No margin collapse.
+* No need for floats.
 * Better for content flow.
-* Supported across browser
+* Supported across browsers.

 ### Axis